geo1007-labinstructions

 💡 Hint

-Inspect in the file main.js.
-How this is done for the 'geluidskaarten' WMS service (English: road noise / sound)?
+Inspect the file main.js.
+How is this done for the geluidskaarten WMS service (English: road noise / sound)?

 💡 Hint

-Do not forget to specify the new layer in the list in the overlays variable for the layer control, so you can switch it on/off.
+Don’t forget to specify the new layer in the list in the overlays variable for the layer control, so you can switch it on and off.

-Make a screenshot of the 'parcels' layer added to the map.
+C. Make a screenshot of the parcels layer added to the Leaflet map and include it in your report.

-If you do not succeed, describe what goes wrong, and what you tried to make it work and why you think it is not working.
+If you do not succeed, describe what goes wrong, what you tried to make it work, and why you think it is not working.

 Also add the top10nl layers you created earlier